Vaccination as a Cause of Illness

 Vaccinations are responsible for a significant portion of the illness we see in the patients with chronic disease.

 Dr. WhiteCoat is slow to adapt to this vaccination safety issue, even as the professional organizations recommend against repeated, especially annual vaccinations.
 In 2000, the American Association of Feline Practitioners came out with an official statement against annual vaccination in the cat.
 They based this position on research from Cornell where kittens, vaccinated once, measured seven years later still showing evidence of immunity from those vaccines.
 Veterinary schools across the country are currently reevaluating their recommended vaccination protocols.

-Quite frankly, though, I don’t think we can afford to wait for the whole profession to catch up.
-Our animals are at risk to become chronically ill if we continue this baseless practice of annual or even every three year revaccination.
+Quite frankly, though, I don’t think you can afford to wait for the whole profession to catch up.
+Your animals are at risk to become chronically ill if you continue this baseless practice of annual or even every three year revaccination.
 Oh, and by the way, there’s money involved.
 What was the incentive to watch out for vaccination safety issues and stop revaccinating again?

 “We knew.
 We stopped.
 That’s why you’re still here.”